AnyChart/docs.anychart.com/Common_Settings/Labels.md

 // set positions
 series.maxLabels().position("open");
-series.minLabels().position("close");
+series.minLabels().position("center-bottom");
 ```

-*Note 1*: you can choose the position where label is located for multi-value series like candlestick, ohlc or range area.
+*Note 1*: Besided the usual {api:anychart.enums.Position}positions{api} you can choose the value-based position where label is located for multi-value series like candlestick, ohlc or range area.

 *Note 2*: Minimum and maximum labels are shown in the selected range.